fkyprianou/deved-platform/content/blog/en/8-critical-soft-skills-every-developer-should-have-in-2023.md

 outdated: false
 replacement_url: ""
 ---
-6 Soft Skills Every Technical Person Should Have in 2023 & Beyond

 ## Introduction

-You've spent countless hours in lectures, taking tests, and finally landed your dream technical job, only to discover that you will also need soft skills to succeed.
+Regardless of whether you may have just landed your first technical job or been in the industry for years, you'll eventually discover that you'll need soft skills to succeed.
 But where do you start, and more importantly, what soft skills should you focus on in 2023 and beyond?
 Today, I'll take you on a journey of soft skills that I'm personally focusing on and provide real-world examples that you can start today to build relationships, work effectively in your team, and contribute to a positive work culture that lasts generations.

 ## Communication